 No apparent database for selecting songs to learn, you tend to learn a few as you go along.

-ArtistWorks Lessons Review: Is This Online Lessons Service Worth Your Money?
+ArtistWorks Guitar Lessons in Review: Is The Service Worth It?

 Boasting lessons for over 15 different instruments besides the electric and acoustic guitar, ArtistWorks has thousands of published video lessons.